-Title Page .
-1
+Title Page 1

-Foreword .
-2
+Foreword

-Table of Contents .
-3
+Table of Contents 3

-Purpose of the Proposed Framework .
-4
+Purpose of the Framework 4

-Guidance for Game Shooting .
-5
+Guidance for Game Shooting 5

 Guidance for Deer Stalking 6

-Guidance for Wildfowling .
-7
+Guidance for Wildfowling 7

-Guidance for Gamekeeping and Pest Control .
-8
+Guidance for Gamekeeping and Pest Control 8

-Guidance for Fishing .
-9
+Guidance for Fishing 9

 Guidance for Landowners and Sporting Tenants 10

 Guidance for Transport 11

-Summary1 12
+Summary 12

-The Purpose of the Proposed Framework
+The Purpose of the Framework

-The aim of this document is to provide a framework of basic principles for country sports employers, employees and practitioners to plan ahead and help ensure the safe operation of country sports in relation to Covid-19 post lockdown, whilst working to maintain the rural economy and environment.
-Lives and livelihoods are inextricably linked.
+The aim of this document is to provide a framework of basic principles for country sports employers, employees and practitioners to plan ahead and help ensure the safe operation of country sports while the country tackles the Covid-19 pandemic.

-It is important to emphasise that this framework document is in support of, and in no way replaces, current Scottish Government's Covid-19 guidance.
+It is important to emphasise that this framework document is in support of, and in no way replaces, current Scottish Government Covid-19 guidance.
 It is the sole responsibility of employers, employees and practitioners to ensure that their operations comply with this guidance and any relevant legislation.
 It is also the responsibility of employers and line managers to comply with any related health and safety legislation and best practice, including risk assessments and method statements where appropriate, whether Covid-19 related or otherwise.